franziska135/franziska135/README.md

 🌱 Currently studying C++,P Python and C

-⚡ Fun fact: When I'm not coding, you might find me climbing or hiking
+⚡ When I'm not coding, you might find me climbing or hiking

 <!---
 franziska135/franziska135 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.